philippe75004/philippe75004-Penetration-Testing-0-Homework-main/README.md

   3. What mitigation strategies can you recommendations for the client to protect their server:

-**Output Encoding and HTML Sanitization for example, the variables should not be interpreted as code instead of text.**
+**Output Encoding and HTML Sanitization mitigation for example and also the variables should not be interpreted as code instead of text.**

  *References: https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html
 ---